HCL-TECH-SOFTWARE/digital-experience/docs/admin-system/create_search_coll.md

     4. Specify the following values for the parameters as required:

-        Search Service
+        -   **Search Service**

-        :   Select **Remote Search Service**.
+            Select **Remote Search Service**.

-        Location of collection
+        -   **Location of collection**

-        :   The directory location for the collection where you intend the search collection to be created.
+            The directory location for the collection where you intend the search collection to be created.
 This parameter is to be specified as index directory location/collection name.

-        Name of collection.
+        -   **Name of collection.**

-        :   Specify the name of the collection.
+            Specify the name of the collection.

-        Description of collection
+        -   **Description of collection**

-        :   This parameter is optional.
+            This parameter is optional.

-        Specify Collection language
+        -   **Specify Collection language**

-        :   Specify the collection language.
+            Specify the collection language.
 By default this parameter is set to English \(United States\).

     5. Click **OK**.